TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 23/2 Samuel 23.18.md

 ---

-And Abishai, the brother of Joab, the son of Zeruiah, was chief of the three.
-And he lifted up his spear against three hundred and slew them, and had a name among the three.
+Abishai, the brother of Joab, the son of Zeruiah, was chief of the three.
+He lifted up his spear against three hundred and killed them, and had a name among the three.